No-contract internet plans: Does flexibility cost more?

 -

-Higher monthly prices
+Potential for higher monthly prices

 -

-More pricing volatility
+Subject to pricing volatility

 Expert tip: Prepaid internet cards are not recommended for home internet